 Not Yet Approved as an Addiction Treatment

-The study examined the reactions of nine volunteers diagnosed as opioid dependent who entered a 10-day opioid withdrawal program.
+The study examined the reactions of nine volunteers diagnosed as opioid dependent who entered a 10-day opioid withdrawal (detoxification) program.
 They received patches that delivered 1.9 mg of buprenorphine daily and changed their patches every three days.
 About half the participants reported reduced withdrawal symptoms when they used the patches.

 A more recent narrative review of buprenorphine patch studies, published in 2019, found that there is potential to use transdermal patches in opioid-dependent individuals to help them overcome SUD.